obergner/camelpe/README.markdown

 	$ git clone git://github.com/obergner/camelpe.git

 This will create a new subdirectory `camelpe` in the current directory, containing the CamelPE multi-module project.
-In the module `camelpe/project` you will find [`settings-sample.xml`](https://github.com/obergner/camelpe/blob/master/project/settings-sample.xml).
+In the toplevel module `camelpe` you will find [`settings-sample.xml`](https://github.com/obergner/camelpe/blob/master/settings-sample.xml).
 Copy the profile `net.camelpe.profile` into Maven's user-level `settings.xml`, usually found in `~/.m2/settings.xml`.
 You need to do this because CamelPE does consciously *not* declare any repositories in its master pom.
 For an explanation for why this is usually (though not always) a bad idea look [here](http://www.sonatype.com/people/2009/02/why-putting-repositories-in-your-poms-is-a-bad-idea/).

 Now, after

-	$ cd camelpe/project
+	$ cd camelpe/

 you may build CamelPE with e.g.

 	$ mvn -Pnet.camelpe.profile clean install

 and you're done.
+Note that CamelPE has been verified to build using Maven 3.0.
+Older versions are likely to work.
+YMMV.